anthonyrota/school-yr11-learning-text-tool/README.md

 - [ ] The range of questions & question types is varied
 - [ ] Question difficulty increases as progression is made
 - [ ] Helpful feedback is given to the students throughout

+*For 8-10 Marks:*
+- [ ] High quality educational tool, that also incorporates all dot points.

 ### Python Code Readability & Commenting